albrat/alexa-avs-sample-app/README.md

 ___

-## 2 - Installing utilities & dependencies
+## 2 - Installing utilities - SSH, VNC Server, and VLC

 **NOTE**: You will be using the **Terminal** utility on the Raspberry Pi to install the utilities you need for this Alexa Voice Service walkthrough.
 Terminal comes preinstalled on the Raspberry Pi, and you can get to it from the Desktop.
 You can learn more about Terminal [here](https://www.raspberrypi.org/documentation/usage/terminal/).